crownstone/bluenet/docs/BUILD_SYSTEM.md

     cmake .. -DDOWNLOAD_NRFCONNECT=ON
     make

 This particular tool requires `npm`.
 Install it through something like `sudo apt install npm`.
 Subsequently, it downloads a lot of stuff, amongst which also `nrfjprog` it it cannot find it.
 Make sure it does not lead to version conflicts.
 You can run these by:

     make nrfconnect_core_setup
     make nrfconnect_core

 These run in separate shells.
 The `_setup` you at least have to run once.
 After that it can do continuous rebuilds.
 You can select the tool to use from the list of apps.
 By default there are now quite a few apps there.
 The programmer can also be downloaded separately by setting the `-DDOWNLOAD_NRFCONNECT_PROGRAMMER=ON` flag at `CMake`.

+There might be more download options in the future.
+Check the `cmake` options by running in the build directory (after `sudo apt-get install -y cmake-gui`):

+    cmake-gui .

+Then you will see their (cached) values.
+Some examples of other options are `-DDOWNLOAD_BLUENET_LIB_LOGS=ON` which will download the binary logging tool for you and `-DDOWNLOAD_CSUTIL=ON` which will download a utility for uploading microapps.
+Just the targets are also listed through:

+    make help

 For some of the tools, even if you configure them to be downloaded, we do update them each time `bluenet` is build.
 This is for example the case for the binary logger and the nrfutil utility.
 This functionality can be disabled by `-DAUTO_UPDATE_TOOLS=OFF`.
 In that case you will have to do this yourself for which there is:

     make tools